-- The Salary Schedule for unit members is attached to this Agreement and 19.1.1 is marked as Appendix B. - 19.1.2 The non-per diem hourly rate will be the hourly rate of column one, step one of the salary schedule. - 19.1.3 The per diem hourly rate will be the unit member's per diem rate of the pay divided by seven hours and thirty-five minutes.
+- 19.1.1 The Salary Schedule for unit members is attached to this Agreement and is marked as Appendix B. - 19.1.2 The non-per diem hourly rate will be the hourly rate of column one, step one of the salary schedule. - 19.1.3 The per diem hourly rate will be the unit member's per diem rate of the pay divided by seven hours and thirty-five minutes. - 19.1.4 As soon as the County Office of Education is able to offer certificated members the choice of 11 or 12 monthly payment installments, and at a time when implementation is practical, certificated members will be given the opportunity to choose their preferred salary schedule payment option.